nrwl/nx/docs/shared/monorepo-ci-github-actions.md

             fi
           done

-          exit 0 # exist with success status if a all processes complete successfully
+          exit 0 # exits with success status if a all processes complete successfully

   agents:
     name: Agent ${{ matrix.agent }}